Snp-Rj-Ind-code-error-420/record/readme.md

 		cout << "average of whole class is all subject = " <<avg_cal/student_name.size()<< endl;
 	}
 ```
-## third function to find top scorer
+## fourth function to find top scorer
--  `void topper()` function calculate the topper by eleminating the fail student and calculate the sum total from every subject and finding the max
+-  `void topper()` function calculate the topper by eleminating the fail student and calculate the sum total from every subject and finding the max and displaying who got the max score.

 ```
 	void topper(){